ohler55/ojg/sen.md

 C style comments that start with a `//` sequence are allowed and ignored.

+Strings can also be delimited with a single quote character which allows for a string to be either `"abc"` or `'abc'`.

 In all other aspects SEN is as described by the [json.org](https://www.json.org/json-en.html) description.